In this guide, you will find instructions on how to replace the Mercedes-Benz front axle, CV joint, and boot.

 - Unbolt the wheel lugs and remove the wheel.

-- Separate the front lower control arm or the upper control arm depending on the model.
+- Separate the front lower control arm or the upper control arm, depending on the model.
 You want to disconnect the control arm that will allow the steering knuckle to move out.
 In this case, we disconnected the upper control arm.
-To separate the control arms use a ball joint puller so that you don't damage the ball joint boot.
+To separate the control arms use a ball joint puller to damage the ball joint boot.

 - On most models, you will need to detach the stabilizer bar link rod from the stabilizer bar.

-- Pull out the hub carrier out, as far as the CV joint allows.
+- Pull out the hub carrier, as far as the CV joint allows.
 Then tap on the center axle shaft bolt with a hammer.
 This will break free the CV joint out of the wheel hub.
 Now you can move the hub carrier out of the way.

 - In some cases, you might need to remove the brake caliper to gain better access.

-- Remove the lower engine spash shield that is held in place with several 8mm screws and note the inner CV joint on the front transfer case.
+- Remove the lower engine splash shield held in place with several 8mm screws and note the inner CV joint on the front transfer case.

 - Using a pry bar as an extension tool and a hammer, tap the inner CV joint out of the transfer box case.

 - Visually check if for traces of oil on the transfer case.
 If there are any, you will need to replace the shaft seal.

 - Clean out the splines in the transfer box case and the hub carrier with a brake cleaner.
 Also, if suspension parts have traces of grease, clean them out as well.

 - Slide in a new half shaft, and push the inner joint into the transfer box case.
 You might need to wiggle it around until it snaps in.
 Make sure it is all the way in.

 Constant velocity joints, also known as CV joints, transfer the transfer case to the wheels.

 On a Mercedes-Benz with rear-wheel drive, you won't have a CV joint unless you have a 4Matic Mercedes-Benz.